Technology and SaaS tax expertise. Software ISS, Lei do Bem, Pillar 2.

 - App stores and digital marketplaces — sellers operating through platforms benefit from consolidated ISS treatment.

-For tax litigation involving software classification disputes, the STF Theme 590 precedent provides strong defensive ground.
+For tax litigation involving software classification disputes, the STF precedent (ADI 1.945 + 5.659) provides strong defensive ground.

 Software taxation — ISS vs ICMS